View all Standards for Virginia Standards Of Learning (2020)

 The purpose of this unit is to give students an introduction and understanding of Stanislavski’s method and to put it into use as they prepare scenes for performance.
 After seeing their work, and spending time reflecting on how they used the principles of the method, students should take away a concrete understanding of how to prepare a role for performance.

 Students will explore the structural elements of a play: character, objective, obstacles, tactics, resolution, and raising the stakes.
 They will also learn how to write character-driven dialogue and stage directions.
+Students will work in groups to create and present a short play.

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 In this unit, students will write a monologue authentic to their unique voice rather than to a Eurocentric canon model.
 We are going to decolonize the monologue.
 The goal in decolonizing monologues is to be inclusive of all voices in the classroom and to allow those voices to grow out of the unique style and cultural background of every student.